 Both AngularJS and Angular make use of DI.
 Yet, its execution process is very different.

-In AngularJS, DI gets injected to different link functions, directive definitions and controller functions.
-On the other hand, Angular uses Hierarchical Dependency Injection system.
+In AngularJS, DI gets injected into different link functions, directive definitions and controller functions.
+On the other hand, Angular uses the Hierarchical Dependency Injection system.

 Compared to Angular, AngularJS is less manageable.
 The former offers a better structure.
 It’s easy to create.
 As a result, maintaining large applications isn’t tough.